 What measures are being taken to ensure the safe and effective use of Tysabri?

 The company that makes Tysabri will agree on measures to further enhance the monitoring of patients with each Member State, such as registries and studies of patients receiving Tysabri.
-It will also supply all doctors in each Member State who prescribe Tysabri with an educational pack that includes information on the safety of Tysabri, including information on which patients may be at a higher and lower risk of PML.
+It will also supply all doctors in each Member State who prescribe Tysabri with an educational pack that includes information on the safety of Tysabri, including information on which patients may be at a higher or lower risk of PML.
 The pack will also include information about the risks of this medicine for patients.
 Patients should receive this information when starting Tysabri, when continuing treatment for longer than 2 years, and when stopping treatment, as the risk of PML persists for 6 months after stopping treatment.

 Other information about Tysabri

 The European Commission granted a marketing authorisation valid throughout the European Union for Tysabri on 27 June 2006.